 Now you need to figure out the logistics of the Sharesave plan.

 Remember participants’ contribution amount is deducted directly from their paycheck?
 Your payroll department is going to have a massive new responsibility – the payroll deductions.

 Not only that but there is a massive amount of employee data that now needs to be handled and processed – who is participating, how much they’re contributing, what their status is, etc. And it needs to be handled accurately, rapidly and in accordance with GDPR.

 Have we mentioned the tax scenarios that need to be addressed?
 Owning shares in a company affects your participants’ tax implications.
 They need the proper paperwork and documentation in a timely manner.

-Global Shares has been managing equity compensation plans of all different types, shapes and sizes for fifteen years now.
+Global Shares has been managing equity compensation plans of all different types, shapes and sizes for over 15 years now.